sbanjara/student-registration-system/README.md

    ##
    ## Post Installation

-   After the installation as stated above is completed, you can clone the repository by using  "git clone https://github.com/sbanjara/student-registration-system" command in the command prompt.
+   After the installation as stated above is completed, you can clone the repository by using the command
+   ###
+   **"git clone https://github.com/sbanjara/student-registration-system"** in the command prompt
+   ###
    Once the source file is cloned in your workstation, you can create a netbeans project with existing sources (the source file that is cloned).
 Finally, you can build it and run!!!